 The most important decision agents must make when describing the property in the warrant is whether the seizable property according to Rule 41 is the computer hardware itself, or merely the information that the hardware contains.
-If the computer hardware is itself contraband, an instrumentality of crime, or evidence, the focus of the warrant should be on the computer hardware itself and not on the information it contains.
-The warrant should describe the hardware and indicate that the hardware will be seized.
+If the computer hardware is itself contraband, an instrumentality of crime, or evidence, the focus of the warrant should be on the computer hardware will be seized.
 See, e.g., Davis v.
 Gracey, 111 F.3d 1472, 1480 (10th Cir.
 1997) (seizure of computer "equipment" used to store obscene pornography was proper because the equipment was an instrumentality).
 However, if the probable cause relates in whole or in part to information stored on the computer, the warrant should focus on the content of the relevant files rather than on the storage devices which may happen to contain them.
 See, e.g., United States v.
 Gawrysiak, 972 F. Supp.
-853,

-860 (D.N.J.
+853, 860 (D.N.J.
 1997), aff'd, 178 F.3d 1281 (3d Cir.
-1999) (upholding seizure of "records [that] include information and/or data stored in the form of magnetic or electronic coding on computer media . . . which constitute evidence" of enumerated federal crimes).
-The warrant should describe the information based on its content (e.g., evidence of a fraud scheme), and then request the authority to seize the information in whatever form the information may be stored.
+1999) (upholding seizure of "records [that] include information and/or data stored in the form of magnetic or electronic coding on computer media . . . which constitute evidence" of a fraud scheme), and then request the authority to seize the information in whatever form the information may be stored.
 To determine whether the warrant should describe the computer hardware itself or the information it contains, agents should consult Appendix F and determine whether the hardware constitutes evidence, contraband, or an instrumentality that may itself be seizable according to Rule 41(a).